Academics

 Arrival and Departure

-You’re required to arrive on Saturday, June 24 between 8:30 am and 12:30 pm to attend Check-In and Orientation.
-You will be contacted by Residence Life to schedule your check-in appointment time.
-If you’re traveling internationally or a long distance, you can request permission to arrive early on June 23.
-An additional fee will apply.
+You’re required to arrive on Saturday, June 29 between 8:30 am and 12:30 pm to attend check-in and orientation.
+You will be contacted by Residence Life regarding your scheduled check-in appointment time.
+If you’re traveling internationally or a long distance, you can request permission to arrive early on June 28.
+An additional fee will apply and must be paid in full by June 1.
 After acceptance to the program, additional arrival information will be shared along with instructions on how to complete your housing application.

 Due to the intensive nature of the program it is very difficult to start the program late.
 If you have a scheduling conflict with school, we strongly suggest you ask if your school can make arrangements for you to complete the requirements early.
 If you need a letter documenting your attendance for school officials, simply email us for assistance.

-To complete the program, you must also attend each class, in full, during Final Critiques Week, participate in Student Exhibitions and stay through the end of class on Friday, July 28.
-Students must officially check out by 12 noon on Saturday, July 29.
-For travel purposes, if students who would like to check out after class on Friday, July 28, they must notify Residence Life.
+To complete the program, you must attend each class through the end of the final day on Friday, August 2.
+Participation in the exhibitions is also required.
+Students must officially check out by 12 noon on Saturday, August 3.
+For travel purposes, if students who would like to check out after class on Friday, August 2, they must notify Residence Life.

 Transcripts